-- ESV Study Bible is necessary for students in grades 7 and above.
-(The Reformation Study Bible is being phased out starting with the class of 2023). - Archive binders: Throughout the school year teachers may refer back to material covered earlier.
+- ESV Study Bible: Students are required to have an ESV study bible beginning in 7th grade and continuing through 12th grade. - The Norton Anthology of Poetry: Students receive a personal copy of the anthology upon entry into the Upper School for use in literature classes through 12th grade. - Archive binders: Throughout the school year teachers may refer back to material covered earlier.
 Students should file tests and written assignments for future referral and review. - Reader's Guide: Upon entrance to 4th grade each student is given a copy of A Reader's Guide.
 Please use this guide to check off books that each student reads.
 This will serve as a record for them through their school years and beyond.
 Student's should consult their Reader's Guide when choosing a book report book.
 Please contact the office if a replacement copy is needed. - Veritas Press History Flash Cards (relevant set for your students): We ask families to purchase history cards directly from Veritas Press because there are several options for you to consider.
 You may purchase just the cards (the minimum we require); the cards plus the audio CD with the song; or the entire set of all five sets plus all the CDs.
 Teachers may require students to bring their personal sets to school, but at no time will these personal cards be redistributed or removed from the possession of the student.
 Students should have their card sets for the first day of school.
 Please hole punch the cards and place them on a ring or keep them in a zipper pouch to help keep them organized.